sswatson/indexed-table/README.md

 ## Indexing and Uniqueness

-Microtable supports the creation of indexes on any combination of fields to speed up querying:
+IndexedTable supports the creation of indexes on any combination of fields:

 ```javascript
 myTable.createIndex("activity", "rating");